 The SAVE Act Is Dangerous for Democracy

-Yesterday, the House of Representatives voted to pass the Safeguard American Voter Eligibility (SAVE) Act.
-Do not be fooled by this euphemistic name: The SAVE Act would be terrible for democracy by creating powerful new barriers to voter registration for eligible US citizens.
+Do not be fooled by the euphemistic name: The SAVE Act (Safeguard American Voter Eligibility Act) would be terrible for democracy by creating powerful new barriers to voter registration for eligible US citizens.

 This dangerous and unnecessary bill would require that voters present “documentary proof of citizenship” (e.g. a vital document proving US citizenship like a US birth certificate, US passport, or naturalization certificate) to register to vote.